gauravdhiman/blog.gaurav-dhiman.com/content/post/what-it-truly-takes-to-be-a-leader.md

 ### 3. Passionate, self-driven and keen on learning

+> "Success is not final, failure is not fatal: it is the courage to continue that counts."
+>
+> - Winston Churchill

 One can not be a leader, if one looks out for instructions from someone around him/her.
 Leader needs to be self-driven and for being self-driven he/she must be obsessed with the vision or goal.
 Passion is the key ingredient to drive any initiative.
 If you lack passion in your area of work, you will eventually loose interest and will give-up on the way.
 Passion is so critical that it can make or break things for you.
 If you have a passion clubbed with conviction to achieve the vision, no matter how many hurdles come your way, it will drive you to reach the goal and achieve that vision.
 Even if you don’t have resources, plan and other ingredients but still have vision, passion and conviction, you will figure out all other things (plan, customers, resources — team, investment etc).
 Being human, leader can not always be perfect and he/she need not to be, rather he/she should be open and flexible to evolve things based on his/her learning from surrounding circumstances.

 Another good thing about passion is that, whatever happens, it will never let you give-up, so if you hit a hurdle and get into uncharted territories, it will help you cross that too.
 At such times where leader ventures into unknown areas, his/her openness to get advise, feedback and to experiment and learn makes the difference.
 He/she needs to be experimental and must carry a mindset of **_fail-fast, learn, refine and retry_**.
 If a leader is in dark, he/she should seek out for advise from experts and also should never hesitate to try different options available on the table and learn from those experiments.
 All this will build an experience which one can leverage further on the way.